LoogleCZ/FS17-InteractiveControl/documentation/en/components/supportedButtonEvents.md

 # Supperted events for buttons

-in Interactive Control version 4.0.0. from XX.XX.2017.
+in Interactive Control version 4.1.0. from 11.08.2018.
 If you have any question or idea for new event, let me know at [mar.fabik@gmail.com](mailto:mar.fabik@gmail.com).

 Please note, that some events are not tested in multiplayer yet, or I'm not sure which state use.
 This events have aetrisk(*) in synch attribute.
 If event doesn't work in MP, you could try to switch synch attribute.
 If event doesn't work either with synch true and false, please let me know at [mar.fabik@gmail.com](mailto:mar.fabik@gmail.com).

 If you're using scripts events (GearboxAddon, Cablight, etc...) buttons will be shown only if requested script is available.
-If script is not presented, notice is produced (in log).
+If script is not presented, button is hidden.

 ## Events for steerable vehicles